What the interim report details

 Investing in infrastructure

-Our $917 million investment in key infrastructure includes:
+Our $1.2 billion investment in key infrastructure includes:

-- $306 million on water, wastewater and stormwater assets, including new infrastructure such as the central and northern wastewater interceptors, the Huia No.1 Watermain Replacement Project and enabling additional water supply from the Waikato River.
+- $366 million on water and wastewater assets, including new infrastructure such as the central interceptor, the Huia 4 Watermain Replacement Project and enabling additional water supply from the Waikato River.

-- $236 million was spent on community assets including the development and renewal of local and regional community parks and facilities, town centre regeneration, development of the zoo's South East Asia Jungle Track and various projects to improve water quality and enhance Auckland’s natural environment.
+- $132 million was spent on community assets including the development and renewal of local and regional community parks and facilities, town centre regeneration, various projects to improve water quality and enhance Auckland’s natural environment.

 The group has credit ratings of AA from S&P Global Ratings and Aa2 from Moody's, both with a "stable" outlook.